 Attackers inject malicious data during training or fine tuning phases, corrupting the agent's decision making.
 This creates persistent backdoors that traditional security scans cannot detect.

 Employees deploy AI tools without security review, creating visibility gaps.
 Similar to the shadow SaaS challenge, unauthorized AI agents operate outside governance frameworks, introducing unmanaged risk.
+In practice, security teams are often ghost chasing: manually hunting agents across disconnected systems with no unified inventory and no runtime truth about what each agent is actually doing.

 Securing AI agent identities requires moving beyond static credentials to dynamic, context aware authentication.